 Research in the Hutcheson Cardiovascular Matrix Remodeling Lab (CMRL) focuses on the mechanisms through which tissues are built and maintained and the pathological changes that lead to disease.
-Our primary focus is on cardiovascular disease–the leading cause of death in Western societies.
+Our primary focus is on cardiovascular disease–the leading global cause of death.
 Our research combines advanced imaging, materials science, biomechanics, and molecular biology to connect cellular processes to tissue function.
 By understanding the ways that cells sense and respond to each other and to changes in their environment, we can develop new ways to detect initiators of disease and find interventions that restore tissue to a normal state.
 Accomplishing these goals requires an interdisciplinary effort with researchers working at the interface between bioengineering and molecular biology.

 PhD Student Katherine Earns Wallace H. Coulter Fellowship

 PhD student Katherine Keiser was awarded the Wallace H. Coulter Fellowship.
 This is a new fellowship initiative from the BME department that provides a $37,000 stipend funded by the Coulter endowment.
 Congrats KK on being chosen as the inaugural Wallace H. Coulter Fellow – we are beyond proud of you!